UL 924 Compliance vs Local Emergency Lighting Requirements Lecture

 Plan Review & Inspections

-• Include UL 924 listings and cut sheets in submittals.
+• Include UL 924 listings and cut sheets in submittals; annotate letter height/color, housing material, chevrons, and runtime.

-• Show placement, double-face units, and chevrons at decision points.
+• Show placement, double-face units, and arrow orientation at decision points; avoid generic “BY OTHERS” notes.

-• Standard UL 924 gear is fine elsewhere—verify local amendments with your AHJ.
+• Elsewhere, standard UL 924 equipment is typical—verify local amendments with your AHJ.

 FAQ